HPCAT/Website/content/conferences.md

 <br>

 <p>
-	S. V. Winkle, A. Kodi, R. Bunescu and A. Louri, "<a>Extending the Power-Efficiency and Performance of Photonic Interconnects for Heterogeneous Multicores with Machine Learning,</a>" to appear in <i>Proceedings of the 24th IEEE International Symposium on High-Performance Computer Architecture (HPCA)</i>, Vienna, 2018.
+	S. V. Winkle, A. Kodi, R. Bunescu and A. Louri, "<a>Extending the Power-Efficiency and Performance of Photonic Interconnects for Heterogeneous Multicores with Machine Learning,</a>" in<i>Proceedings of the 24th IEEE International Symposium on High-Performance Computer Architecture (HPCA)</i>, Vienna, 2018.
 </p>
 <br>